Samy-Doreau/global-assignment/docs/DATA_MODELLING.md

 Continue reading the inline comments in each SQL model for deeper context.

-### Why derive sessions?
+### Rationale behing the model to calculate sessions

 The assignment calls for metrics such as **average session duration per user** – a classic streaming‐app KPI.
 A _session_ groups consecutive events separated by no more than 30 minutes of inactivity.
-Computing this in an **intermediate** model keeps the heavy window-function logic out of the thin marts and makes the session table reusable by multiple downstream marts (e.g. churn analysis, retention curves).
+Computing this in an **intermediate** model keeps the heavy window-function logic out of the marts and makes the session table reusable by multiple downstream marts (e.g. churn analysis, retention curves).

-Even if a stakeholder only asked for _top completed episodes_ today, surfacing `int_user_sessions` future-proofs the model; new questions about "time spent listening" can be answered without rewriting raw logic.
+Even if a stakeholder only asked for _top completed episodes_ today, surfacing `int_user_sessions` is likely to be useful for future analysis; new questions about "time spent listening" can be answered without rewriting raw logic.